densitydesign/EMIF-ImageGeneration/README.md

 ## The pipeline itself

-For our purposes we structured the pipeline this way: [img]
+For our purposes, we structured the pipeline this way: [img]

 The first script is responsible of generating the images, the second, to augment them as we explained in the beginning.
 Here below we show the 2 scripts that actually do this.

 We'll take some lines to analyze each of them, in-depth:

+---

 # Generation